MunasheMuk2/StackSmartGuide/README.md

 For example:
 120cm (length) × 100cm (width) × 150 cm (height) = 1,800,000 cubic centimetres (cm³)

+### Final Decision

+- If the combined pallet dimensions fit within the vehicle’s length, width, and height, then the vehicle is suitable.
+- If not, a larger vehicle may be needed.
-Total volume was also used in JS to recommend the appropriate vehicle size, ensuring efficient and safe transportation.
+- Total volume was also used in JS to recommend the appropriate vehicle size, ensuring efficient and safe transportation.
 ---

 ### User stories: